Joe Simon: 21st century

 In the 2000s, Simon turned to painting and marketing reproductions of his early comic book covers.
 He appeared in various news media in 2007 in response to Marvel Comics' announced "death" of Captain America in Captain America vol. 5, #25 (March 2007), stating, "It's a hell of a time for him to go.
 We really need him now".

 For a concept called ShieldMaster (1998), created by Jim Simon, Joe Simon provided prototype art.
 Shieldmaster, under the direction of Joe's son, Jim, was also published in the comic books Futura and Étranges Aventures.
 A graphic novel format ShieldMaster was published in 2015 by Future Retro Entertainment.
 ShieldMaster comics have also been published by Jim's son, Jesse Simon.

 Simon is among the interview subjects in Superheroes: A Never-Ending Battle, a three-hour documentary narrated by Liev Schreiber that premiered posthumously on PBS in October 2013.

 Simon's grandchildren attended the Los Angeles premiere of Captain America: The First Avenger and phoned Simon from the red carpet when his name was announced as the creator of the character.
 Though not present at the premiere, Joe Simon got to see Captain America: The First Avenger before he died in December 2011.

 In 2024, Shieldmaster encounters several Joe Simon characters in ShieldMaster: Blast to Past, a one-shot with Shieldmaster traveling to the year 1963 and encountering several characters created or co-created by Joe Simon such as Fighting American, The Fly, Lancelot Strong, Comics.
 Stuntman and Captain 3-D.

+Legacy of Captain America

+In 2024, the National Museum of American History announced the landmark acquisition of a rare copy of Captain America Comics #1 (1941), co-created by artist-writer Joe Simon and artist Jack Kirby.
+The museum recognized the issue as a vital historical document of American wartime identity, specifically noting the significance of its cover depicting Captain America punching Adolf Hitler months before the United States entered World War II.